carlos-garcia98/mixed_messages/README.md

 ## General Information.

-This is a project for the Codecademy's Full-Stack Engineer Career Path.
+This is a project for the Full-Stack Engineer Career Path in Codecademy.

 ## Technologies Used.